cdopt/cdopt.github.io/docs/_sources/md_files/overview.md

 $$

 Therefore, various approaches that is designed for unconstrained optimization can be **directly** applied to handle Riemannian optimization problems through CDF.
-Their convergence properties nearly automatically hold from the prior works on unconstrained cases.
+Their convergence properties automatically hold from the prior works on unconstrained cases.

 For generalized constraints $c(x) = 0$, we can design $\mathcal{A}$ by